auth0/rules/rules/verify-user-email-with-password-reset.md

 ---
 ## Verify user email with password reset

-This rule will set the user's email as verified in the next login sequence after the password is reseted successfully.
+This rule will set the user's email as verified in the next login sequence after the password is reset successfully.

 ```js
 function (user, context, callback) {